The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 5. Filter Switch

-Used to smooth out motion jitter.
+Used to smooth motion jitter.
 It is generally recommended to turn it on.
-If you find that the jitter in a certain part is still significant, check the following:
+If you find that a certain part is still jittery, check the following:

-• First check if the wearing causes the jitter, such as the tracker being suspended
+• First, check if the wearing causes jitter, such as the tracker being suspended

-• Check the anti-magnetic level, generally set to 12.
-If there is jitter, adjust it back to 12 and test again.
-For adjustment, please see here
+• Check the anti-magnetic level, generally recommended to set to 12.
+If jitter occurs, adjust to 12 and test again.
+For adjustment, please refer here

 6. Anti-Magnetic Mode Switch

-• If you want the sensor to follow faster under slight body movements, you can turn on the anti-magnetic mode.
+• If you want the sensor to follow faster when the body is slightly swaying, anti-magnetic mode can be turned on.

-For example, in the case of swaying left and right, the anti-magnetic mode follows faster compared to the non-anti-magnetic mode, which follows slower under slight movements, but the impact is not significant under large movements.
+For example, in the case of swaying left and right, anti-magnetic mode will follow faster compared to non-anti-magnetic mode.
+Non-anti-magnetic mode follows slower under slight swaying but is not significantly affected under large swaying.

 [info] When to turn off anti-magnetic mode

-• For users who dance extensively, it is recommended to turn off the anti-magnetic mode, and it is also not recommended to use the 6-axis mode.
-Dancers are advised to perform in environments with good magnetic fields.
+• For users who dance vigorously, it is recommended to turn off anti-magnetic mode and also not to use 6-axis mode.
+Dance users are advised to perform in a good magnetic environment.

-Of course, in the future, we might also release a professional version of the sensor with better gyroscope performance, possibly supporting extensive dance mode without using a magnetometer, stay tuned.
+Of course, in the future, we may also release a professional version of the sensor with better gyroscope performance, possibly featuring a vigorous dance mode without using a magnetometer.
+Stay tuned.

-• If the overall magnetic field is very chaotic, such as nearby transformers, or large speakers in the room, and the magnetic field radiation range is wide, or if used on an iron spring bed, then it is recommended to turn on the 6-axis mode.
+• If the overall magnetic field is very chaotic, such as nearby transformers, or the room has large speakers, and the magnetic field radiation range is wide, or used on an iron spring bed, it is recommended to turn on 6-axis mode.

-The anti-magnetic switch is remembered by the tracker, meaning each time it is turned on or off, the result is stored in the tracker, not in the software configuration.
+The anti-magnetic switch is remembered by the tracker, meaning that each time it is turned on and off, the result is stored in the tracker, not in the software configuration.

-Will reset the current panel's parameters to default settings!
+Resets the parameters of the current panel to default parameters!
 Subsequent panel functions are the same and will not be repeated!

 PC Panel